 How to choose between the bus and train?

-I look at a couple things.
-First I figure out which train station/bus is closest to my hotel in Lisbon.
+I look at a couple of things.
+First I find which train station/bus is closest to my hotel in Lisbon.
 Then I look at the distance of the train station/bus stop from the Porto city center.

 For Porto, the bus stop is an easy win when it comes to convenience and walkability.